 Chaga Mushroom (Inonotus obliquus)

 "He could not imagine any greater joy than to go away into the woods for months on end, to break off this Chaga, crumble it, boil it up on a campfire, drink it and get well like an animal.
 To walk through the forest for months, to know no other care than to get better!
 Just as a dog goes to search for some mysterious grass that will save him...”
-From "Cancer Ward" by Aleksandr Solzhenitsyn

-Also known as; chaga, cinder conk, black mass, birch canker
+ALSO KNOWN AS: cinder conk, black mass, birch canker

-Plant Family: Hymenochaetaceae (a fungi family)
+PLANT FAMILY: Hymenochaetaceae (a fungi family)

 PREPARATION: Put water in a clean pot and add Chaga.
 Cook on low to medium heat.
 Brew for 3-5 hours.
 Strain.

 - There are no known contraindications, but some sources indicate that intravenous applications of glucose and penicillin may be antagonists to Chaga and should not be used in combination.
 Consult your health practitioner.

 WARNING: This information is for educational purposes only, has not been evaluated by Health Canada, and is not intended to diagnose, treat, cure, or prevent any disease.